marti-1/marti-1.github.io/_posts/2022-01-28-simulated-annealing.md

 ### Length of Markov chain

 The number of transitions needed to achieve a quasi equilibrium comes from an intuitive argument that quasi equilibrium will be restored after acceptance of at least some fixed number of transitions.
-However, since transitions are accepted with decreasing probability, one could obtain $L_k \rightarrow \infty$ for $c_k \rightarrow 0$.
-Thus it needs to be bounded by some constant $\bar{L}$.
+However, since transitions are accepted with decreasing probability, one could obtain $$L_k \rightarrow \infty$$ for $$c_k \rightarrow 0$$.
+Thus it needs to be bounded by some constant $$\bar{L}$$.

 ## Resources